-The Foundation records financial statements using the accrual basis of accounting and accordingly reflect all significant receivables, payables, and other liabilities.
+The financial statements of the Foundation have been prepared using the accrual basis of accounting and accordingly reflect all significant receivables, payables, and other liabilities.

 Basis of Presentation

 The financial statements of the Foundation have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to not-for-profit entities.
 The Financial Accounting Standards Board (FASB) is the accepted standard-setting body for establishing not-for-profit accounting and financial reporting principles.
 The Foundation is required to report information regarding its financial position and activities according to two classes based on the existence or absence of donor-imposed restrictions.
 Accordingly, net assets of the Foundation and changes therein are classified as follows: